 The College of Arts and Sciences supports distance learning students by offering the core courses they need to earn their degrees online.
 All online courses in Arts and Sciences go through a two-semester development and review process, and then an additional revision process after the course has been taught for three years.
 Below are the forms used for development and delivery, as well as a description of the current review process and the instructor certification requirement.

-Early in the development process, the faculty developer will sign an MOU with the College of Continuing Studies, which licenses the intellectual property of the faculty developer to the College of Continuing Studies for a period of three years.
+- Memorandum of Understanding (MOU): Early in the development process, the content expert will sign an MOU with CCS, which licenses the intellectual property of the content expert to CCS for a period of three years.

-This page outlines the course development process and relevant deadlines.
+- Online Course Development Schedule: This page outlines the course development process and relevant deadlines.
 Dates provided beyond the current development cycle are offered to assist in planning and are subject to change by CCS.

-The College of Continuing Studies only develops courses that are part of the core curriculum.
+Note: The College of Continuing Studies only develops courses that are part of the core curriculum.

 The final stage in the course development process is to obtain approval from eTech and the department chair.
 Each course undergoes two separate reviews — one of the course manuscript and one of the Blackboard shell.
 Both versions must be approved by eTech and the department chair before the course goes live.
 Learn more about the review process.